WDC 65C02: Bit manipulation instructions

-Rockwell's changes added more bit manipulation instructions for directly setting and testing any bit, and combining the test, clear and branch into a single opcode.
-The new instructions were available from the start in Rockwell's R65C00 family, but was not part of the original 65C02 specification and not found in versions made by WDC or its other licensees.
+Rockwell's changes added more bit manipulation instructions for any bit in zero page, to directly set or reset a bit with a 2-byte instruction, or to test and branch on a bit with a single 3-byte instruction.
+The new instructions were available from the start in Rockwell's R65C00 family, but were not part of the original 65C02 specification and not found in versions made by WDC or its other licensees.
 These were later copied back into the baseline design, and were available in later WDC versions.